 Our audit committee, as part of its responsibilities, oversees the management of financial risks, including accounting matters, liquidity and credit risks, corporate tax positions, insurance coverage, and cash investment strategies and results, and steps our management has taken to monitor and control these risks.
 In addition, our audit committee reviews and approves or disapproves any related person transactions.
-Our audit committee is also responsible for overseeing the management of risks relating to the performance of our internal audit function and our independent registered public accounting firm, our systems of internal controls and disclosure controls and procedures, and risks related to cybersecurity.
-For example, relevant members of management periodically report to our audit committee regarding cybersecurity risks and related policies and initiatives that the company has implemented to address such risks.
+Our audit committee is also responsible for overseeing the management of risks relating to the performance of our internal audit function and our independent registered public accounting firm, our systems of internal controls and disclosure controls and procedures, and, together with the Board as a whole, risks related to cybersecurity.
+For example, relevant members of management periodically report to our audit committee and the full Board regarding cybersecurity risks and related policies and initiatives that the company has implemented to address such risks.
 In addition, Ms. Wilderotter, a member of our audit committee, has expertise with respect to cybersecurity matters, as described above in the section titled "Information About Our Board of Directors."
 Additionally, pursuant to its charter, the audit committee may retain, as necessary, subject matter experts and advisers to assist in its oversight of risk management within the company, including with respect to cybersecurity risk.

-Our compensation committee is responsible for overseeing the management of risks relating to our executive compensation and overall compensation and benefit strategies, plans, arrangements, practices, and policies, including whether any of the foregoing has the potential to encourage excessive risk-taking.
+Our compensation committee is responsible for overseeing the management of risks relating to our compensation and benefits policies and practices, including whether any of the foregoing has the potential to encourage excessive risk-taking.